MicroMappers/MicroFilters/README.md

 # Setup

 All the necessary configuration files for Django and Celery are included in this repo in the MicroFilters directory.
-Beyond the normal django config settings, the following need to be added:
+Beyond the normal django config settings, the following need to be added to settings.py:

 FILE_UPLOAD_HANDLERS = ('core.uploadhandler.UploadProgressCachedHandler', "django.core.files.uploadhandler.MemoryFileUploadHandler","django.core.files.uploadhandler.TemporaryFileUploadHandler",)